Stephen Covey reviewed 200 years of success literature and crystallized what he learned into seven habits that took the world by storm in 1989.

-In Habit 6 Stephen Covey directs our attention to the power of effective relationships.
-As a result of the relationship that exists between people or groups the whole becomes greater than the sum of its parts.
+In Habit 6 Covey directs our attention to the power of effective relationships.
 We can achieve so much more when we engage in effective relationships with others than if we acted alone.

 When I work with someone who has experienced extreme stress to the point of 'breakdown' we often find that their lives have been narrowly focused on work and home.
 They go to work (often working overtime) and go home simply to eat and sleep so they can go to work again!
 Is this you?
 The most important thing you can start doing now is looking after yourself by focusing on the four areas above.

 Stephen Covey tells the story of meeting someone who has been sawing down a tree for more than 5 hours.
 When you suggest that they take a break and sharpen their saw so the job might go faster they tell you they don't have time to sharpen the saw because they're too busy sawing!